Ataa17/Ataa17/README.md

 ### [Restaurant Booking System](https://github.com/Ataa17/littleLemon)

-A Django-based API for managing restaurant bookings and menu items with CRUD operations a.
+A Django-based API for managing restaurant bookings and menu items with CRUD operations and user management  .

 ### [Moody](https://github.com/Ataa17/moody)
 A react based web app that helps you look for movies or series